Hey! Thanks for dropping by my website.

 That’s weird.
 Something cool?

 I got to live in a lot of different places growing up and I’m super grateful for that.
-I was born and raised in Luxembourg, then Bahrain, Dubai and finally Toronto.
+I was born and raised in Luxembourg, then Bahrain, Dubai, Toronto…and back to Dubai again.
 With a short stint in Singapore in between.
 And some long summer trips to Pakistan…so basically I can give you a lot of good travel & international foodie tips.
 Let’s be friends?